CAIS Lecture (AI + pizza) - Professor Lawrence Paulson FRS

 SIG Champions

-Darendra Appanah - Senior Test Engineer, Cambridge Consultants
+Darendra Appanah - Senior Engineer, Cambridge Consultants

 Darendra is part of the Systems Engineering & Test department, where he applies his expertise in Digital Security Testing to various technologies, including Machine Learning and AI.
 He has a background in Software Test Automation of wireless communications protocols, such as satellite communications and LTE.
 He enjoys defining and developing testing strategies for cybersecurity challenges and ensuring the quality and reliability of innovative solutions.